A year ago, I was going to Jamaica for the first time, and soon after, I was sitting on the beach eating Jamaican Jerk Chicken with a cocktail nearby.

-I wanted to write another post because I learned some things which I wanted to share about traveling to Jamaica (some will apply to other islands in the Caribbean), which would be helpful for first time travelers.
+I wanted to write another post because I learned some things which I wanted to share about traveling to Jamaica for the first time (some will apply to other islands in the Caribbean).
 Some I knew about, and others I didn’t know until I got to Jamaica, however, all of them are truly great to know beforehand.
 Here is the list, in no particular order.

 7 Great Things to Know Before

 Traveling to Jamaica For the First Time

 1 ~ CLUB MOBAY ~The first thing I want to tell you about is a service I never thought would be something I’d use or enjoy, but am completely sold on, now.
 Upon our arrival at the airport in Montego Bay, we were met by a Club Mobay representative who whisked us past the long lines at immigration and customs.
 We were then taken to a VIP lounge for arrivals, and served a superb rum punch by friendly staff, and told to relax, freshen up and help ourselves to the sandwiches, finger foods and snacks!
 What a welcome, and the prices are truly reasonable (see the link below for more info.)
 The following is a detailed explanation of the Club Mobay (or Club Kingston) program: